 5. Use sun protection if you have a tendency for blotching, whether you are in the city or on the beach.
 If the blotches have already appeared on the skin of the neckline, invest in a bleaching cream to combat dyschromia, which you will use preferably in the evening.

 Many times we notice brown lines or spots on the sides of our neck.
 The culprit in this case is none other than the perfume we are using to spray on our neck.
 Certain fragrance ingredients, such as bergamot oil or essential oils, are photosensitizers that increase the skin’s sensitivity to the sun.
 For this reason, as dermatologists point out, it is better to spray your perfume on your clothes, even if it means that they might stain, or on your wrists rather than on the neck and neckline.
 And of course, do not forget that alcohol contained in all fragrances dehydrates and dries the skin.

 The time of the specialists

 How to get rid of lines on neck?
 Dermatology and cosmetic surgery offer drastic solutions to the problems of loose, aged and photo-aged skin of the neck and neckline.
-Chemical peeling (gentle, glycolic or lactic acid and middle TCA), dermabrasion and microdermabration, injections of hyaluronic acid, laser resurfacing, or with radiofrequency, but also botox, are some of the more widespread dermatological, non-invasive techniques for treating fine lines, wrinkles and dyschromias.
+Chemical peeling (gentle, glycolic or lactic acid and middle TCA), dermabrasion and microdermabrasion, injections of hyaluronic acid, laser resurfacing, or with radiofrequency, but also Botox, are some of the more widespread dermatological, non-invasive techniques for treating fine lines, wrinkles and dyschromia.
 In addition, in the area of the neck, a plastic surgeon may suggest micro-liposuction (mainly for double chin), rearrangement of the muscular tibia (thin muscle of the neck area) and neck lift (in cases of great relaxation), which is usually associated with facelifting of the lower part of the face.